tobiashauser/Analytical-Stave-Appender/README.md

 python --version
 ```

-If it isn't installed yet, you will be prompted to install it from the store.
+If it isn't installed yet, you will be prompted to install it from the Store.
 After the installation, pip will output a warning if its installation directory
 is not available in the global PATH.